Measuring developer productivity via humans

 We define a qualitative metric as a measurement derived from self-reported data.
 This is a practical definition – we haven’t found a singular definition within the social sciences, and the alternative definitions we’ve seen have flaws that we discuss later in this section.

-An alternate definition we’ve heard is that qualitative metrics measure quality, while quantitative metrics measure quantity.
+An alternate definition we’ve heard is that qualitative metrics measure quality while quantitative metrics measure quantity.
 We’ve found this definition problematic for two reasons: first, the term “qualitative metric” includes the term metric, which implies that the output is a quantity (i.e., a measurement).
-Second, quality is typically measured through ordinal scales that are translated into numerical values and scores—which again, contradicts the definition.
+Second, quality is typically measured through ordinal scales that are translated into numerical values and scores, which, again, contradicts the definition.

 Another argument we have heard is that the output of sentiment analysis is quantitative because the analysis results in numbers.
 While we agree that the data resulting from sentiment analysis is quantitative, based on our original definition this is still a qualitative metric (i.e., a quantity produced qualitatively) unless one were to take the position that “qualitative metric” is altogether an oxymoron.